t3rn/t3rn/gateway/README.md

 For example to run the integration tests against the tiny node:
 1. Build & run a `tiny-node` with `bash run-node-tiny.sh`.
-1. Execute integration tests against `ws:9944` default port: `cd test-integration && npm test`.
+1. Execute integration tests against `ws:9944` default port: `cd test-integration && npm test:tiny` or `cd test-integration && npm test:full`.

 So far, only the following scenario has been implemented:
 ###### - [Execute multi-step transaction](./test-integration/multistep_call.spec.js)